StyleBooth: Image Style Editing with Multimodal Instruction: Experiments

-We conduct comparisons with three state-of-the-art methods, all of which are adept at extracting styles from image exemplars.
-RIVAL\cite{rival} is a training-free approach that harmonizes the denoising process with the exemplar inversion process through the application of interactive attention injection.
-By inverting the exemplar image and infusing attention features into the denoising procedure, the style of the exemplar is transferred to the resulting image.
-Similarly, StyleAligned\cite{stylealigned} inverts the exemplar image into an initial noisy latent space.
-A pure noise sample is then denoised while sharing attention layer features with the denoising process originating from the inverted latent.
-To more effectively capture the style information, an adaptive normalization operation, AdaIN\cite{adain}, is employed.
-In the VCT\cite{vct} approach, both the exemplar and source images are inverted into optimized embeddings, where style and content information are fused via classifier-free guidance\cite{cfg} and attention control mechanisms.
-It should be noted that RIVAL and StyleAligned were originally proposed for the exemplar-based text-to-image generation task.
-Therefore, we supply a textual prompt derived from the original image to provide the necessary content information.
-To enhance content preservation, we also include results generated using ControlNet\cite{controlnet} with Canny-based\cite{canny} and depth-based\cite{depth} features, as utilized in their respective official implementations.
+\textbf{Baselines.} We conduct comparisons with three state-of-the-art methods capable of extracting styles from image exemplars.
+Both RIVAL\cite{rival} and StyleAligned\cite{stylealigned} are inversion-based methods inverting exemplar images into an initial noisy latent space then infusing features via attention mechanisms.
+In the VCT\cite{vct} approach, both the exemplar and source images are optimized into a latent space, where style and content are fused via classifier-free guidance\cite{cfg} and attention.
+It should be noted that RIVAL and StyleAligned are originally proposed for exemplar-based text-to-image generation task.
+Therefore, we give a textual prompt derived from the original image to provide the necessary content information.
+To further enhance their content preservation, we also include results with Canny-based\cite{canny} and depth-based\cite{depth} ControlNet\cite{controlnet}, as utilized in their official implementations.